INL Bureau · Office Profiles

 EAP Team

-CCT — Cross-cutting team
+CCT — Crosscutting Team

-Advisory, coordinating, and support functions across policy issues, budget formulation, EX coordination, management, and DME
+Provides advisory, coordinating, and support functions across policy issues, budget formulation, EX coordination, management, and DME

 Distribution Lists